archlinux/aur/README.md

 Libriis arch linux package
 ============================

-## A Markup Cascading Printing software.
+## A Markup Cascading Styles Printing software.
-PyQt5 application for printing layout.
-Write your contents with markdown, make your design with scss and js within the same app.
+Inspired by html2print from osp, you can write and organize your contents with markdown, design your layout with css and js, export to pdf and share your work with git.